OnionIoT/documentation/docs/quickstart/setup-wifi.md

 <Apcli0CheckIpAddr/>

+#### Connected!

+If the `apcli0` network interface has been assigned an IP address, the Omega is now connected to the specified WiFi network and to the internet!

 :::info More Info

-For more information on WiFi networking, please see the article [WiFi networking](/networking/wifi).
+For more information on WiFi networking and configuration, please see the article [WiFi networking](/networking/wifi).

 :::